-To what extent did the movie fit your expectations, or did it subvert or surpass them?
+To what extent did the movie fit your expectations?
+Did it subvert or surpass them?

 LitCrit1701: It definitely fit my expectations.
-It’s a superhero-movie, y’all!
+It’s a superhero movie, y’all!
 There’s a generic formula and they followed suit but with some nice, and also unexpected, twists at times.
-I didn’t expect Robert Downey Jr. to crush it though.
-He was the star of the whole company so I’m more interested to see how they’re going to cope with the loss of their powerhouse.
-Also not complaining about a certain someone having reached her story arch.
-What was up with these haircuts though?
+I didn’t expect Robert Downey Jr. to crush it, though.
+He was the star of the whole cast, so I’m more interested to see how they’re going to cope with the loss of their powerhouse.
+Also not complaining about a certain someone having reached her story arc.
+What was up with these haircuts, though?

 no_name: Alive and well.
-Probably somewhere to get ready for his own series.
+Probably somewhere getting ready for his own series.

-When it comes to Endgame, what did people hope for but is never happening?
+When it comes to Endgame, what did people hope for that will never happen?

 Did we get the lady-squad we deserve?

-LitCrit1701: No. As a die-hard, and I think I’m literally dying for this, feminist the movie lacked consistent female empowerment and powerhouses.
-With the focus on Iron Man and Captain America, generally speaking, male superheroes’ issues, Natasha’s story arch and the run in the final battle scene felt like short intermediate moments to the actual events that could have done with more scenes with female characters.
+LitCrit1701: No. As a die-hard – and I think I’m literally dying for this – feminist, the movie lacked consistent female empowerment and powerhouses.
+With the focus on Iron Man and Captain America, generally speaking, and male superheroes’ issues, Natasha’s story arc and the run in the final battle scene felt like short intermediate moments to the actual events that could have done with more scenes with female characters.
 Captain Marvel is portrayed as too strong: with her on the battlefield, who needs a Star Lord?
 But why introduce her for a short moment in the entire movie?
 I think this is something that bugged me a lot.
 The battle scene still showed something important though: that the entire MCU nevertheless depends on their superheroines to win a fight.

-Dear reader, you have reached the end of this review since all good things must come to an end.
-Just as The Avengers (Editor’s note: You are entitled to your own opinion whether the movie was good or not).
+Dear reader, you have reached the end of this review since all good things must come to an end, just like The Avengers.
+(Editor’s note: You are entitled to your own opinion whether the movie was good or not.)
 We very much hope that we could spark some joy in you while reading this.
 If not, you are probably still suffering from the fourth episode of Game of Thrones and you have our sympathy.